Saad888/AutoSynthesis/README.md

-6.0 Disclaimer: App should still be working as expected, however please report if you run into any issues
+Autosynth should be working as of 6.0

 WARNING: The app will not work on Windows 7 currently

 ---